sheirand/Twitter-like-API/README.md

  ## SUMMARY

 ---
- This API is created in educational purpose.
-Here i tried to reproduce the functionality of the Twitter app.
+ This API is created for educational purposes.
+Here I tried to reproduce the functionality of the Twitter app.
 This API is connected to my another project StatsMicroservice which collects simple statistics about followers, likes etc.

  ## API Schema